adamsburge/Markscheme/TESTING.md

 ### Solved
 - Deployment to Heroku
     - When I initially attempted to deploy this project to Heroku (using AWS S3 for static files), I was unable to get my static files to load to AWS S3.
 I managed to solve this when I found that I had an unneccessary environment variable that was preventing me from uploading static files.
+- Several purchases allowed:
+  - Early on in the development of the app, users were allowed to repurchase an item that they already own.
+I managed to prevent this by checking if the using is in the list of product owners before displaying the 'Add to Bag' button.
+This also provided a convenient place to put the digital file download button as it now replaces the 'Add to Bag' button when the user already owns the digital product.

 ### Unsolved

-- Subscription form:
-  - As I ran out of time, I was unable to place the subscription form in a better place.
-In the future
-- Several purchases allowed:
-  - At the moment, users are allowed to repurchase an item that they already own.
-In the future, I could prevent this and redirect them to the page where they could download the file.
+- No names in attendance list
+  - Currently, the workshop attendance list displayed to the superuser only includes the emails of the individuals signed up for the workshop.
+In the future, I could rework the sign up form provided by Allauth to make it require a first and last name in order for the user profiles to have this information.
+Alternatively, I could split the full name that is gathered upon checking out for a workshop purchase and then save that information to the user's profile.
 - No Messages:
   - In the interest of time, I did not add messages to this webapp.
 However, most of the functionality is place to display these messages.
 This is certainly something that could be done in the future.